 Rishikesh is a tiny town in Uttarakhand’s Dehradun district, adjacent to Haridwar, located in the foothills of the Himalayas, along the confluence of the Ganga and Chandrabhaga Rivers.
 It (also spelled Hrishikesh) is recognized as the “Yoga Capital of the World” for adventure activities, old temples, and popular cafes.
 In addition, Rishikesh is a pilgrimage town and one of Hinduism’s holiest destinations, and the gateway to the Garhwal Himalayas.

 The Beatles visited Maharishi Mahesh Yogi’s ashram in Rishikesh in the 1960s, and the city became famous worldwide.
 As it is now known, the Beatles Ashram attracts tourists from all over the world.
-The serene town has long been a spiritual center, but it’s also known for whitewater rafting, bungee jumping, mountain biking, and camping beside the Holy Ganges.
+The serene town has long been a spiritual centre, but it’s also known for whitewater rafting, bungee jumping, mountain biking, and camping beside the Holy Ganges.
 It is also the starting point for several Himalayan treks.
+Book a taxi service in Rishikesh for exploring all the local sightseeing places.

 *** Visit Another Blog: Tourist Places to Visit in Rishikesh- A Religious Tour to Uttarakhand ***